novuhq/novu/docs/docs/platform/subscribers.md

 ## Find a subscriber

-Any subscriber can be retrieved using unique subscriber identifer `subscriberId`.
+Any subscriber can be retrieved using a unique subscriber identifier `subscriberId`.
 Check returned subscriber schema [here](#subscriber-response-schema).

 ```typescript
 import { Novu } from '@novu/node';